 This step is prescribed in the book so initially I purchased a cleanse kit that wound up being too harsh for my system.
 Since then, I have used healthy green juices to detox my body.
 Drinking juice from green vegetables helps to cleanse the body of toxins while also delivering much needed vitamins.
 Green juices work best when consumed on an empty stomach because then the body can quickly absorb all of that green goodness.

 It turns out I was not getting enough vitamin D and Omega 3’s.
 Vitamin D deficiency can lead to bouts with psoriasis.
 Vitamin D is something that the body produces through sun exposure which can be harder to come by during the fall and winter months.
 That is why my psoriasis shows up around this time of year because my body is not making enough vitamin D on its own.
 Also, people with darker skin or who use sunscreen are potentially not getting enough of this important vitamin.
 I take around 4000 IU with food each day and have noticed much improvement in my skin and scalp.
-Omega 3 vitamins promote healthy hair, skin and nails.
+Omega 3 vitamins are anti-inflammatory and promote healthy hair, skin and nails.
 I take fish oil capsules to supplement for this.
 I also take a vegetable based multi-vitamin for women for all of the other vitamins I need.

 Lower Sugar Intake